 to include an extension like@ExtendWith(SpringExtension.class)

-1 2 3 4 | @ExtendWith(SpringExtension.class) public class OrderServiceTest { } |
+1 2 3 4 | @ExtendWith(SpringExtension.class) class OrderServiceTest { } |

 @ParametrizedTest

-to run a parameterized test based on different input sources (e.g. CSV file or a list)
+to run a parameterized test based on different input sources (e.g., CSV file or a list)

 Introduction to Mockito